yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 #### <a name="close_connections"></a> close_connections

-Set this value to `true` to force Tyk to get clients to close the connection with the client, otherwise the connections will remain open for as long as your OS keeps TCP connections open, this can cause a file-handler limit to be exceeded.
+Set this value to `true` to force Tyk to close the connection with the client, otherwise the connections will remain open for as long as your OS keeps TCP connections open.
+This can cause a file-handler limit to be exceeded.
+Setting to `false` can have performance benefits as the connection can be reused.

+Prior to v2.6 this setting controlled the behaviour of both the client/Tyk connection and Tyk/server connection.
+Since v2.6 it is just for the client/Tyk connection, with Tyk/server being controlled by <a href='#proxy_close_connections'>proxy_close_connections</a>

 > **NOTE:** This option is available from v2.3.5 onwards.

+#### <a name="proxy_close_connections"></a> proxy_close_connections

+Set this value to `true` to force Tyk to close the connection with the server, otherwise the connections will remain open for as long as your OS keeps TCP connections open.
+This can cause a file-handler limit to be exceeded.
+Setting to `false` can have performance benefits as the connection can be reused.

+> **NOTE:** This option is available from v2.6 onwards.

 ### <a name="monitor"></a> monitor